-- Continue to focus on your breathing for fifteen minutes.
+- Continue to focus on your breathing for ten minutes.

 - While you are sitting and breathing, place the tip of your tongue on your lower palette.
 Why do we do this?
 One of the more interesting parts of Taoist philosophy regards the energy pathways in the body.
 Like your chakras, there are certain points that serve as hubs for the energy that flows through the body.
 Two of the most important energy pathways in Taoism are the “du mai” and the “ren mai”.
 Du mai is a pathway up the back of the body.
 Ren mai is a pathway down the front of the body.
 These two pathways converge at the at the hard and soft palette in the mouth.
 So by placing the tongue over that spot we complete the pathway, which helps chi to flow.

 - Notice that saliva is building in your mouth.
 This is important.
 Taoists have a very interesting belief about saliva.
 They believe it is a precious substance, so precious, in fact, that they call it “golden dew”.
 Saliva contains hormones, proteins and other vital substances.
 That’s why, when you notice a build-up of saliva on your tongue while meditating, you should swallow forcefully.
 This will help the saliva move deeper into your body (though Western medicine may not agree with this, so you might like to ask a doctor before you try this).